Xilinx/Vitis-Tutorials/README.md

         </tr>
         <tr>
             <td height="24">
-                <a href="./Hardware_Acceleration/Feature_Tutorials/09-using-ethernet-on-alveo">Using GT Kernels and Ethnernet IPs on Alveo
+                <a href="./Hardware_Acceleration/Feature_Tutorials/09-using-ethernet-on-alveo">Using GT Kernels and Ethernet IPs on Alveo
                     :new: </a>
             </td>
             <td>